BenOluyomi/imsqa/IMS/IMS prj QA/README.md

 What things you need to install the software and how to install them

+A Java version of 14.0.2 or higher is recommended

 IDE compatible with Java
 https://www.eclipse.org/downloads/
 The link above will transport you to the download page for a Java IDE called Eclipse.